 Now, if you pay close attention to both the definitions, you might scratch your head as they both seem similar, but there are differences which we are going to talk about in this section.

 In essence, both kinds of products allow resellers to concentrate on marketing while producers are concerned with the manufacturing process.
 In such cases, business owners will save money and time by not having to worry any about the technical aspects of the production.

-- Production is outsourced: Both white-label and private-label products are not manufactured in-house.
-In most cases manufacturing of these products is handled by a third-party manufacturer who is responsible for the product’s design and all.
+Production is outsourced: Both white-label and private-label products are not manufactured in-house.
+In most cases, the manufacturing of these products is handled by a third-party manufacturer who is responsible for the product’s design and all.

-- Control over marketing: Once a private-labelled (or) white-labelled product is branded under your name, you can choose to market it however you want and the best part is you get to decide the price of your product to book profits instead of keeping margins.
+Control over marketing: Once a private-labeled (or) white-labeled product is branded under your name, you can choose to market it however you want and the best part is you get to decide the price of your product to book profits instead of keeping margins.

-- Control over packing and design too: In both the private labelling and white labelling, you will get a chance to choose your package design and packing since most of the manufacturers will already be familiar with other retailers too.
+Control over packing and design too: In both the private labeling and white labeling, you will get a chance to choose your package design and packing since most of the manufacturers will already be familiar with other retailers too.
 They would be happy to do your packing in your way with your own design.